|Grades||Formal Assessment||Contact Info|

 |86% ≤ s < 89%||B+||82% ≤ s < 86%||B||79% ≤ s < 82%||B-|

 |76% ≤ s < 79%||C+||72% ≤ s < 76%||C||69% ≤ s < 72%||C-|

 |66% ≤ s < 69%||D+||60% ≤ s < 66%||D||55% ≤ s < 60%||D-|

 This means that a score of 78.9% is a C+, while 79.0% is a B-.

 Lectures: Prompt and regular attendance at lectures is required to obtain credit for iClicker content.

-iClickers: Short quizzes are conducted during lectures using iClickers (50% participation, 50% correctness).
-An iClicker remote can be purchased from any of the bookstores, and must be registered on Compass, under the tab "Register i>clicker".
-You need to register your iClicker by the end of Week 2, when the iClicker roster will be synced for the last time.
+iClickers: Short multiple-choice questions are conducted during lectures using iClickers (grade is based on participation).
+An iClicker remote can be purchased from any of the bookstores, and must be registered on Compass2g, under the tab "Register i>clicker".
+You need to register your iClicker by the end of Week 1, when the iClicker roster will be synced for the last time.
 The first iClicker use for credit will take place in Week 2 of the semester.
-Your lowest three scores will be dropped.
-These drop should be reserved for unexpected occurrences such as sickness or a family emergency.

-Discussion sections: Prompt and regular attendance at your discussion section is required.
+Discussion sections: Discussion sections start in Week 1 of semester, with the schedule below.
+Prompt and regular attendance at your discussion section is required.
 You must attend only the discussion section in which you are enrolled.
 You will not receive a grade for the worksheet if you attend the wrong discussion section.

 Online homeworks: Weekly online homeworks will be assigned via PrairieLearn.
 Each assignment is due at 11:59pm on the assigned due date.
 Due dates are available inside PrairieLearn.
 These assignments place an emphasis on mastery.
 The idea is to keep doing questions until you master the underlying concept or method.
 Once you do, you should be able to answer these questions very quickly.